 Similar to defamation, a fourth defense is that the plaintiff consented to the publication.
 A fifth defense is the statute of limitations has expired.
 This term describes the maximum amount of time the plaintiff can wait before bringing a lawsuit.
 In the right of publicity cases, the statute of limitations ordinarily runs from the date of first publication of the offending facts.
 It is common to be anywhere from one to three years.

 Damages for Right of Publicity

 A victorious plaintiff can collect their actual damages and the defendant’s profits that result from the violation.
 Punitive damages may be available for willful violations.
 A court also may issue injunctive relief.

 The law of the right of publicity is complex.
-If you believe that you are a victim of the right to publicity then contact the experienced attorneys at Minc LLC to evaluate your case.
+If you believe that you are a victim of the right to publicity then contact the experienced internet defamation attorneys at Minc Law to evaluate your case.
 The laws regarding the right to publicity vary depending on the state.
-Call (216) 373-7706 today to find out more information.
+Call (216) 373-7706 or fill out our online contact form today to find out more information.